Click on any of the questions below to reveal the answer.

 If you think you might like to help in the running of a Group around a theme or topic that interests you, contact our Groups Coordinator who is always happy to explore this with you.

 Certainly!
-Guests are welcome at the monthly Open Meetings and at most of the groups for a one time taster (by agreement with the Group organiser).
-If you like what you see and hear and then want to continue with the group activity, then you will need to join Wetherby and District U3A.
+Guests are welcome at the monthly Open Meetings and at most of the groups for two sessions at most (by agreement with the Group organiser).
+If you like what you see and hear and then want to continue with the group activity, then you will need to join Wetherby and District u3a.

 New members are always welcome at any time of the year!